Skip to content

 Shorebird consists of 3 major parts:

-• shorebird line tool that you use to build and deploy your app.
+1. The Shorebird CLI tool that you use to build and deploy your app from the command line.

-• A modified Flutter engine that you include in your app.
+2. A modified Flutter engine that is include in your app.

-• Our public-cloud based infrastructure which hosts your app's updates.
+3. Our public-cloud infrastructure which hosts your app’s updates.

-The shorebird commands are documented on this site.
-Most of the build logic is just wrapping the flutter tool and it also adds a few commands to interface with Shorebird's servers.
+The shorebird_cli commands are documented on this site.
+Most of the build logic is just wrapping the flutter tool and it also adds a few commands to interface with Shorebird’s servers.

 Code push requires technical changes to the underlying Flutter engine.
 To make those changes required forking Flutter.